Presented by Wenatchee Valley Medical Group

 The plan is to share this film as widely as possible.

-• World Premiere - it will be the keynote event for the 25th Season Kickoff in September 2025.
+World Premiere - scheduled for February 19.
 We plan to sell out at least two screenings of the film.

-• Film Festivals - We then will submit this film to appropriate film festivals.
+Film Festivals - We will submit this film to appropriate film festivals.

-Bonus Project / Stretch Goal - 15-minute Numerica PAC origin story
+A Second Project - 15-minute Numerica PAC origin story

 “Miracle on the Avenue”

-Given adequate financial support, North Forty is also proposing to create an approximately 15-minute historical film that shares how the community came together to build the Numerica PAC in the late 1990s.
-This film will be told through interviews from the people who were there and made it happen.
+North Forty is also producing an approximately 15-minute historical film that shares how the community came together to build the Numerica PAC in the late 1990s.
+This film will be told through interviews with the people who were there and made it happen.

 Logline